yunusemrejr/yunusemrejr/README.md

 I do not care about code in isolation.

 I care about:

 - System behavior
 - Measurable output
 - Mathematical coherence
+- Structural robustness
-- Long-term structural robustness
+- Long-term survivability

 If the architecture survives time, the implementation follows.